jia1217/ParallelProgammingLabs/docs/Labs/Lab9_Simple_Processor.md

 run.write(DATA_OFFSET,1)

 ```
-Becasue for the add/sub operation, the porcessor will go through all states, so we need to press the ```key``` button more times until you can see the  LED is on, then press the button and you can see it is off.
+Because for the add/sub-operation, the processor will go through all states, we need to press the ```key``` button more times until you can see the  LED is on, then press the button and you can see it is off.

 And you will see: